Sarmkadan/dotnet-micro-orm/README.md

 // ... (rest of the README content remains the same)

-## DefaultHttpClient
+## IHttpClient

-The `DefaultHttpClient` class is a reusable HTTP client implementation that provides retry logic, timeout handling, and logging capabilities.
-It is designed to be thread-safe and can be used across multiple requests.
+The `IHttpClient` interface provides a contract for HTTP client operations with built-in retry support, timeout handling, and request/response logging.

 ### Example Usage